apache/druid/docs/development/extensions-core/avro.md

 If you want to operate on individual members of a union, set `extractUnionsByType` on the Avro parser.
 This configuration expands union values into nested objects according to the following rules:
 - Primitive types and unnamed complex types are keyed by their type name, such as `int` and `string`.
 - Complex named types are keyed by their names, this includes `record`, `fixed`, and `enum`.
-- The Avro null type is elided as its value can only ever be null
+- The Avro null type is elided as its value can only ever be null.

 This is safe because an Avro union can only contain a single member of each unnamed type and duplicates of the same named type are not allowed.
 For example: only a single array is allowed, multiple records (or other named types) are allowed as long as each has a unique name.